 Pegula's loss to Vondrousova was her sixth successive defeat in a Grand Slam quarter-final.

-Coco Gauff's last Wimbledon as a teenager ended swiftly with a 4-6 6-4 2-6 first round loss to compatriot Sofia Kenin, but there should be more to come from the 19-year-old, who is to win the tournament next year.
+Coco Gauff's last Wimbledon as a teenager ended swiftly with a 4-6 6-4 2-6 first round loss to compatriot Sofia Kenin, but there should be more to come from the 19-year-old.

 Landing a first round draw against Kenin, the 2020 Australian Open champion, was tough luck on Gauff, who has the ability to beat the best players when she fires on all cylinders.